Alpha-30-creator/2048/README.md

 # 2048+ // Group # 63
 This is a simple implementation of the popular 2048 game in C++, without any external libraries.
-The game is played on a text-based grid, with the player using the wasd keys to move numbered tiles around the board and combine them.
-The goal is to reach the highest score by combining the same valued tiles!

 ## Table of Contents
 1. [Identification of team members](https://github.com/Alpha-30-creator/ENGG1340_2048/blob/main/README.md#identification-of-team-members)